A Low-rank Matching Attention based Cross-modal Feature Fusion Method for Conversational Emotion Recognition: Proposed LMAM Cross-modal Fusion Method

 \subsection{Comparison to Self-attention}

 Studies \cite{dosovitskiyimage} have shown that the performance of the self-attention mechanism is lower than CNN, RNN and other methods when the amount of data is small, while its performance can gradually exceed CNN and RNN when the amount of data is very large.
-The difference in performance may be attributed to that the self-attention mechanism needs to learn the query vectors $Q$, the key vectors $K$, and the value vectors $V$ at the same time, which makes the optimization of the model more difficult.
-Unlike classic self-attention, LMAM only needs a very low-rank weight to achieve better performance than self-attention.
-Specifically, we only set a learnable parameter $W^Q$ for cross-modal feature fusion and capture of complementary semantic information.
-Furthermore, we perform a parallel low-rank decomposition of $W^Q$ with modality-specific factors to further reduce the number of parameters required for $W^Q$.
+The difference in performance may be attributed to that the self-attention mechanism needs to learn the query vectors $\boldsymbol{Q}$, the key vectors $\boldsymbol{K}$, and the value vectors $\boldsymbol{V}$ at the same time, which makes the optimization of the model more difficult.
+Unlike classic self-attention, LMAM only needs a very low rank weight to achieve better performance than self-attention.
+Specifically, we only set a learnable parameter $\boldsymbol{W^Q}$ for cross-modal feature fusion and capture of complementary semantic information.
+Furthermore, we perform a parallel low-rank decomposition of $\boldsymbol{W^Q}$ with modality-specific factors to further reduce the amount of parameters required for $\boldsymbol{W^Q}$.
 LMAM can reduce the difficulty of network optimization while maintaining performance.
-We have also rigorously demonstrated the rationality of our modifications from a mathematical perspective in the appendix.